Wade Robson: The Self-Proclaimed ‘Master of Deception’ and the Truth Behind It

 March 22, 2020

-Robson used that expression in a draft manuscript of a book he started writing in 2012, not long after experiencing what he described as a psychological collapse.
-At the time, he was coming to terms with memories of childhood abuse.
-This was a turning point in his life, when he began trying to process a traumatic past that had been buried under years of denial and conditioning.
+Robson used the phrase in a draft book he started in 2012, shortly after what he called a psychological breakdown.
+He was beginning to face memories of abuse from his childhood.
+This was a major turning point, as he started to deal with trauma he says had been buried for years due to denial and manipulation.

-Robson explained that this conditioning lasted for years.
-He testified under oath in Jackson’s 2005 criminal trial, insisting then that Jackson had never abused him.
-But in his deposition, Robson claimed that testimony wasn’t true.
-He argued that, at the time, he had been emotionally and psychologically incapable of admitting what he now says happened — and that the false testimony was a continuation of the story he had been trained to tell since childhood.
+This pattern, Robson explained, lasted for years.
+In Jackson’s 2005 criminal trial, Robson testified under oath that Jackson hadn’t abused him.
+But in his later deposition, he admitted that wasn’t true.
+He said he was emotionally and mentally unable to face what had happened, and that his earlier testimony was simply the story he’d been trained to tell since childhood.

 Q. You refer to yourself as "a master of deception"; correct?